Commands and Macros

 - Escape dots in package names:

-Debug tracks need good queries: Ensure your SQL returns
+Debug tracks need good queries.
+Ensure SQL returns

-- Commands Automation Reference - Complete reference for stable automation commands with backwards compatibility guarantees
+- Commands Automation Reference — Full reference for stable automation commands

 - Deep Linking — Opening traces with pre-configured commands via URLs